-CGD, petrochemicals, LNG, gas trading, power
+City Gas Distribution (CGD), petrochemicals, LNG, gas trading, power

 generation and shale gas.
-Your Company is one of the pioneers to introduce city gas projects in India for natural gas supplies to
+Your Company is one of the pioneers in

+introducing city gas projects in India for natural gas supplies to

 households, commercial and transport sectors through its subsidiary and

 The details of subsidiary and joint venture companies are mentioned

 Natural Gas, LNG and Power

 GAIL Global (Singapore) Pte Limited (wholly owned subsidiary)

-GAIL Global (Singapore) Pte Limited, primarily started as an overseas
+GAIL Global (Singapore) Pte Limited, primarily started as an overseas i

-delivered its first cargo at Dahej in November, 2012.
-The Company is
+cargo at Dahej in November, 2012.
+The Company is also targeting

-- GAILGlobal (USA) Inc (wholly owned subsidiary)
+- GAIL Global (USA) Inc (wholly owned subsidiary)

 GAIL Global (USA) Inc., a wholly owned subsidiary of your Company, was

 in an unincorporated joint venture with Carrizo Oil & Gas Inc. in the

 Eagle Ford shale acreage in the state of Texas.
 The subsidiary is

 operational at Houston and going forward, it would explore other

 GAIL Global (USA) LNG LLC, a wholly owned subsidiary of GAIL Global

-(USA) Inc., was formed in the state of Delware, USA on 28th March,
+(USA) Inc., was formed in the state of Delaware, USA on 28th March,